-225. MATERIALS OF CONSTRUCTION.
+225. Materials of Construction.
 Sophomores.
-Either term (one-half of the class each term).
 Credit three hours.
-Must precede or be taken with Course 226.
 The materials studied are: Lime, cement, stone, brick, sand, timber, ores, cast iron, wrought iron, steel, and some of the minor metals and alloys.
 The chemical and physical properties, uses, methods of manufacture, methods of testing, and unit stresses of each material are considered, particular emphasis being laid on the points of importance to engineers.
 Three recitations a week.
 Textbook: Mill's Materials of Construction.
-Professor Scofield.
+Professor SCOFIELD.

-226. MATERIALS LABORATORY.
+226. Materials Laboratory.
 Juniors.
-Either term (about one-half of the class each term).
+Either term.
 Credit three hours.
-Prerequisite courses 221 and 225.
+Prerequisite courses 221 and 225 and must be taken with or preceded by 280.
 Experimental determination of the properties of materials by mechanical tests.
-Study of testing machines (their theory, construction, and manipulation); calibration of testing machines and apparatus; commercial tests of iron and steel; tensile, compressive, torsional, shearing, and flexure tests of metals and various woods with stress-strain observations; tests of cement, concrete aggregate, concrete, plain and reinforced, and of road material and paving brick.
+Study of testing machines (their theory, construction, and manipulation); calibration of testing machines and apparatus; commercial tests of iron and steel; tensile, compressive, torsional, shearing, and flexure tests of metal and various woods with stress-strain observations; tests of cement, concrete aggregate, concrete, plain and reinforced, and of road material and paving brick.
 The course is planned to supplement Course 225 with its study of the properties of materials by the actual handling of the materials and by observations of their behavior under stress.
 Laboratory work five hours a week.
 Professor Scofield.